Side hustling has become a way of life.

 The additional income over the years has allowed me to max out my retirement accounts annually, year after year, payoff nearly 6 figures in student loan debt in five and a half years, and save a $60,000 downpayment towards the purchase of my current home.

 But it has also been a curse.
 Earning “extra” money can be addictive.

 Especially for someone like myself.
 I have been known to have workaholic tendencies…

-If you’re not familiar the FIRE movement is a sub-set of the personal finance community that is focused on…you guessed it…becoming financial independent and retiring early.
+If you’re not familiar the FIRE movement is a sub-set of the personal-finance community that is focused on…you guessed it…becoming financially independent and retiring early.

 Financial independence is the ability to cover the cost of living expenses through passive income.